The short of it

-Click here if you want to check out my personal art/design blog where I rant about all sorts of other things non web-dev related.
+Click here if you want to check out my portfolio.

 unicorntears.dev is my attempt at writing about web development from a designer’s point of view.
 I personally know quite a few people who have forayed into web development, but have gotten stuck because of the many jargon-filled online resources and courses you can find online.
 I strongly believe in a web that is accessible to as many people as possible, so I want to create a space that will hopefully help people like me, who was pretty lost and clueless when I first seriously started working within modern web development.

 The more of it

 This site was born from an in-joke I have at work.
 We have names for all of our boilerplate themes/tools and I thought unicorn tears seemed appropriate, because I find I am often learning professional web development skills at an exponential pace and realising there are better ways of doing things than what I was previously doing.

 Being a self taught developer is often challenging, surprising, and satisfying.
-Understanding how to solve a problem often feels like one step closer to unlocking the secrets of the universe, and achieving something you didn’t think was possible before is an indescribably powerful feeling.
+Understanding how to solve a problem often feels like one step closer to achieving something you didn’t think was possible before.
+It’s an indescribably satisfying feeling.

 I’ve worn a lot of hats over the years, which has exposed me to different ways of thinking and informed me on how to solve problems in different ways.
 I discovered a love for simple, elegant, and readable code, and the ever-changing pursuit of the perfect workflow.